On the Topic of IVIG to “Treat” PPS

 Acquisition of the PPS drug development project creates new clinical research and therapeutic treatment areas for Grifols.
 "Exploring the treatment of PPS consistent with our mission of developing therapies for chronically ill and underserved patient populations," said Ramon Riera, Director of Global Sales and Marketing for Grifols.
 Currently there are no therapies approved for the treatment of PPS.

 PPS is widely recognized as a rare disease and the U.S. FDA has granted orphan drug designation for the use of human immunoglobulin in the treatment of PPS.
-"The promise of research on potential treatments for post- polio syndrome is welcomed by the thousands who experience its debilitating symptoms, and we hope that it is fulfilled," said Joan L. Headley, Executive Director of St. Louis, Missouri based Post-Polio Health International (PHI), the leading organization working to enhance the lives and independence of polio survivors.
-"It has been challenging to find treatments for this condition.
-We are pleased that Grifols is investing in the PPS community," Headley added.
+"The promise of research on potential treatments for post- polio syndrome is welcomed by the thousands who experience its debilitating symptoms, and we hope that it is fulfilled," said the Executive Director of St. Louis, Missouri based Post-Polio Health International (PHI), the leading organization working to enhance the lives and independence of polio survivors.
+"It has been challenging to find treatments for this condition", she added.

 Talk to your physician.